christianrubiales/dbrowser/README.md

 # dbrowser

-Database Browser as a RESTful Web Service
+Database Browser as a RESTful Web Service.

 Uses HSQLDB that persists to a file.

 ## Running

-`mvn clean spring-boot:run`
+`mvn spring-boot:run`

 ## Example Requests